zephyrproject-rtos/trusted-firmware-m/docs/design_documents/tfm_secure_partition_runtime_library.rst

 Implementation
 **************
 The SPRTL C Runtime sources are put under:
-'$TFM_ROOT/secure_fw/services/sprtl/'
+'$TFM_ROOT/secure_fw/lib/sprt/'

 All sources with fixed prefix for easy symbol collectinig:
-'tfm_sprt\_'
+'tfm\_libsprt\_c\_'

-The output of this folder is a static library named as 'libsprtl.a'.
-The code of 'libsprtl.a' is put into dedicated section 'SFN' for the MPU region initialization.
+The output of this folder is a static library named as 'libtfmsprt.a'.
+The code of 'libtfmsprt.a' is put into a dedicated section so that a hardware protected region can be applied to contain it.

-The Developer APIs are put under each service folder.
-These APIs are marked with section 'SFN' attribute and they are put in the same section with 'libsprtl.a'.
+The Rot service APIs are put under service interface folder.
+These APIs are marked with the same section attribute where 'libtfmsprt.a' is put.

 Privileged Accessing API - 'printf'
 ===================================